shooga/bumper/README.md

-a simple game demostrace frame sync tech in mobile game
+a simple game demostrate how to use "frame sync" tech in mobile game